Lowkey

-Kareem Dennis (Arabic: كريم دينيس, born 23 May 1986), better known by his stage name Lowkey, is a British-Iraqi rapper and activist from London.
+Kareem Dennis (كريم دينيس; born 23 May 1986), better known by his stage name Lowkey, is a British-Iraqi rapper and activist from London.
 He first became known through a series of mixtapes he released before he was 18, before taking a hiatus from the music business.
 He would return in 2008, with appearances on BBC Radio and at various festivals and concerts including the BBC Electric Proms, Glastonbury, T In The Park and Oxegen in the buildup to his first solo album Dear Listener, as well as collaborating with other British musicians to form the supergroup Mongrel.
 He released his second solo album, Soundtrack to the Struggle, independently in 2011.

 After a five-year hiatus, Lowkey released a string of singles between 2016 and 2018 to precede the release of his third album, Soundtrack to the Struggle 2, released in 2019.

 Early life

 Lowkey was born in London to an Iraqi mother and an English father.
 From the age of twelve he began to rap, initially imitating American rappers but soon began using his own accent.
 He began attending open mic sessions at the Deal Real record shop on Carnaby Street, Central London.
 The first time he went he introduced himself as Lowkey and was told there was already a regular there by that name; the two had a rap battle to decide who would continue to use the alias.
 Kareem emerged victorious and continued to use the name thereafter.